The true cost of living in Vienna for international students

 Ivandzhelin

-Updated on Apr 10 • 5 minute read
+5 minute read

-With monthly cost of living of €1,300, Vienna is an inviting student city attracting thousands of international students every year.
-The city's affordability, cultural history and excellent education are just some of the other reasons making the Austrian capital so popular.
+With monthly cost of living of €1,545, Vienna is an inviting student city attracting thousands of international students every year.
+The city's affordability, cultural history and excellent education make the Austrian capital one of Europe's most popular study destinations — and the full cost of living breakdown for Vienna shows just how well it stacks up against other major cities.

 To help you make the most of your student life our guide will cover essentials like student accommodation, tuition fees, daily expenses, and money-saving tips.
 By the end of this article, you'll be ready to explore student-friendly accommodation in Vienna that fits perfectly within your budget.